NicholasLYang/vicuna/README.md

 it's ubiquitous, and it works pretty darn well.
 It's a rare high level, dynamic language that performs decently.
 It has some really great libraries (and some...less great ones).
 As optimistic as I am about WebAssembly, I don't anticipate that we'll move away from JavaScript anytime soon.

+## Philosophy and Goals

+The goal is to create a language that is as close to my goals of expression oriented, type safe, and ergonomic, while also being a relatively simple transformation to JavaScript.
+This does mean that there are some restrictions that need to be put in place.
+For instance, a if expression with blocks, while very nice, is not a simple transformation to JavaScript.
+However, a let binding that assigns to an if expression with blocks?
+That's a very easy transformation.
+Similarly a function that ends on an if expression is an easy transformation.